Types of Window Grids

 Why choose prairie style window grids?

-They can help create a sense of a larger living space - with less obstructed light shining through.
+They can help create a sense of a larger living space - with less obstructed light.

 A colonial style window is usually divided into an equal number of panes - and can commonly be seen in sets of 9, 6, or 4.